source-foundry/Slice-docs/content/docs/developer.md

 ### Development Environment Setup by Platform

-The following instructions define how to build a Python virtual environment, install the appropriate Python dependencies, and launch the application so that you can test your source edits.
+The following instructions define how to build a Python virtual environment, install the appropriate Python dependencies, and launch the application to test your source edits.

 #### macOS and Linux